MichaelMcCann1/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-Rock Paper Scissors game created with HTML and JavaScript
+The classic Rock Paper Scissors game made with HTML, CSS, and JavaScript.
+You play against the computer and the game will keep track of the score.
+This game has a responsive interface and will work on with screen size.

+To play the game, download all files and open the index.HTML file.

+A blog post explaining the code will be coming to my website soon